 Abby is part of the class of 2021 at Southridge High School, and enjoys riding her horse, baking, and reading.
 She lives in Portland with her sister, parents, and cat.

-Hyeri lives with her sisters, her parents, and two dogs, and is part of the class of 2021 at Sunset High School.
-She enjoys playing the piano, and is an intern at Hoffman Academy, where she helps teach piano.
-She loves kids and enjoys spending time with her family and taking walks around her neighborhood.
+Daphne lives in Portland with her sister and parents and is a part of the class of 2021 at Sunset High School.
+She enjoys doing graphic design, going to the studio to do ballet, and heading out to the tennis courts with her friends.
+She loves teaching and enjoys spending time with her family and friends.